Metastases to the vagina

 Metastases to the vagina are more common than primary vaginal malignancies and account for >80% of vaginal tumors.

-Metastases usually spread from contiguous sites most commonly, with lymphatic and hematogenous metastases also recognised.
+Metastases usually spread from contiguous sites most commonly, with lymphatic and hematogenous metastases also recognized.

-The location of the metastases that are adenocarcinomas can help determine origin, and a predominantly from the:
+The location of the metastases that are adenocarcinomas can help determine the origin and are predominantly from the: